 4. The lipoma expands to truly mammoth proportions.

 If you’ve ever looked at a dog and thought, “Wow, there’s a dog attached to that tumor!” chances are you were looking at a lipoma.
 Such massive growths have the potential to cause the dog discomfort.
-They can also outgrow their blood supply, resulting in possible infection and drainage from the mass.
+They can also outgrow their blood supply, resulting in possible infection and drainage from the tumor.
 The key is to surgically remove the tumor before it becomes enormous and far more difficult to remove.

-Can Lipomas in Dogs Be Prevented?
+Can Lipomas in Dogs be Prevented?

 Nancy Kay, DVM